jyeah05/InstaQNAS/README.md

 ## How to train policy & main networks

 ### 0. Environment Setting
+* You need to change the directories for dataset and checkpoint for VOC training.
+    * L562, 575, 715 in `search_multinomial.py`
+    * L843 in `pretrain_ssd.py`
+    * L162, 165 in `dataloader.py`
+    * checkpoint arguments in shell scripts
+* Prepare pytorch environment

 ### 1. Pretrain
 * Pretrain main network with randomly generated policies.